tryscer/flock/flock-music.md

 ​	“Alright, alright!”
 ​	“Barry, grab Tim when you come over!”

 I look at the crowd.
 Everybody is dancing.
-The crowd is swaying with the guitar and the singing, thumping their feet to the rhythm of the drums, the piercing jabs of the horns.
+They sway with the guitar and the singing, thumping their feet to the rhythm of the drums, the piercing jabs of the horns.
 Everywhere a butt still kisses a seat, there are people pulling at strangers’ hands, cajoling.
 ​	Now the choir of men’s voices rises and the crowd, slowly, starts to sing with them:

 *(waaaaaay dooooown in Egypt-land!)*